harleygray/digital-garden/content/_index.md

 # welcome
-this is my space to share fascinating things that i'm learning. i'm learning about website design as i go!

-i hope you enjoy your visit :)
+this is my space to share fascinating things that i'm learning. i hope you enjoy your visit :)

 # digital garden
 this website allows you to visualise how my notes are connected with each other, and encourages you to read in a non-linear manner. the 'interactive graph' at the bottom of the page will show you what thoughts live in the neighbourhood of this one.